kayleecodes1/cas-authentication/README.md

 // An example of accessing the CAS user session variable.
 This could be used to
 // retrieve your own local user records based on authenticated CAS username. app.get( '/api/user', cas.block, function ( req, res ) {
-    res.json( { cas_user: req.session['cas_user'] } );
+    res.json( { cas_user: req.session[ 'cas_user' ] } );
 });

-// This route will de-authenticate the user with the Express server (either by
+// Unauthenticated clients will be redirected to the CAS login and then to the
-// deleting the session variable or the entire session) and redirect the user
+// provided "redirectTo" query parameter once authenticated. app.get( '/authenticate', cas.bounce_redirect );

-// to the CAS logout page.
+// This route will de-authenticate the client with the Express server and then
-app.get( '/logout', cas.logout );
+// redirect the client to the CAS logout page. app.get( '/logout', cas.logout );
 ```